Home | Saltwater Flies | Fly Tying Materials | Saltwater Fly Fishing Accessories

-Morgan Davis is our technical guru, a true wizard who helps us navigate the many black holes and supernovae of cyberspace.
+Morgan Davis is our technical guru, a wizard who helped to launch us on this course, and assisted us in navigating the many black holes and supernovae of cyberspace.
 Without the assistance of Mr. Davis, we'd be adrift in a vast sea which contains only virtual fish.
-Our heartfelt thanks go out to Morgan for his invaluable wisdom and unbounded good cheer.
+Our heartfelt thanks go out to Morgan for his invaluable wisdom over the years.

 It is with great sadness that we must report that our beloved dog Polly passed away during the long winter of 2004.
 Polly's undying devotion during her long and happy life remains a solemn reminder to us to be true, be honest, and to remember with gratitude all of those many fine people that have served and aided us along the way.

 Who the heck are these Saltwaterflies.com folks and what do they do?